 - The Betrayal

-We are suggesting two projects inspired by the themes mentioned above.
+We created two projects inspired by two of the themes mentioned above.

 Judas’ silver coins